simonlabcode/bam2bakR/README.md

 for the details on everything you can change when running the pipeline.

 ## Output
-All output files will be placed in a directory named `results` that will be created the first time you run TL-Snakemake.
+All output files will be placed in a directory named `results` that will be created the first time you run bam2bakR.
 The output of greatest interest, the gzipped cB.csv file, will be in `results/cB/`.
 Columns that can be kept in the final cB (see the keepcols option in the config to choose among these options) are:
   * qname (read ID)
   * nA (number of As in read)
   * nC (number of Cs)